 Ahupua‘a are traditional land divisions.
 On older islands like O‘ahu and Kaua‘i, they were often defined by the watershed of a stream.

-These ahupua‘a are pie-shaped because they follow the stream from the mountain headwaters to the coastal delta.
+These ahupua‘a are wedge-shaped because they follow the stream from the mountain headwaters to the coastal delta.
 Almost all of the resources needed to sustain a community were found within the boundaries of the ahupua‘a.

 The boundaries of the ahupua‘a were marked with altars on top of which was the carved head of a pig (pua‘a), often made from kukui wood.